Ruby Grant

+Early life

+Grant attended Livingstone Primary School, in Barnet, London.
+In 2013, aged 10, she captained the Year Six girls first team, scoring 35 of the team’s 47 goals.
+She also featured in the school's mixed team.
+Grant is otherwise a product of the Arsenal Academy, having won the FA Youth Cup in 2017.

 Club career

 Arsenal

-Grant came up through the Arsenal youth academy, making her first-team debut during the 2018–19 season in a 4–0 away win against Everton in the FA WSL, appearing as an 82nd minute substitute for Jordan Nobbs.
+Grant made her first-team debut for Women's Super League club Arsenal during the 2018–19 season in a 4–0 away win against Everton in the FA WSL, appearing as an 82nd minute substitute for Jordan Nobbs.
 In February 2019, Grant scored a hat trick in a 4–0 FA Cup win against Crawley Wasps in the fourth round proper, her debut in the competition.

 West Ham United

 Having agreed to join US college team North Carolina Tar Heels, Grant signed a short-term deal with West Ham United ahead of the 2020–21 season after training with the team during the COVID-19 pandemic.
 She left West Ham in January 2021 at the conclusion of her contract, with eight appearances in all competitions, including two league starts.

 North Carolina Tar Heels

-Grant joined the North Carolina Tar Heels in January 2021 for Spring 2021 season, after the conclusion of the 2020 season was delayed by the COVID-19 pandemic.
+Grant joined NCAA Division I side North Carolina Tar Heels in January 2021 for Spring 2021 season, after the conclusion of the 2020 season was delayed by the COVID-19 pandemic.
 She made her college debut in a 5–0 win over Delaware on 20 March 2021, and opened her scoring for the Tar Heels with three goals in a 7–0 win against Tennessee on 27 March 2021.